wesleywerner/dregosadv/readme.md

 # Dr Ego's Adventure

-This is an interactive fiction story about an archeologist looking for a treasure.
+An interactive fiction story about an archeologist looking for a famed cursed treasure.

 The story is written in Inform version 6.

+See [docs](docs) for more reading material.

+# License